Jerry Sandusky: Imprisonment and post-trial motions

+In March 2023, PennLive.com reported that Sandusky's attorneys had again moved for a new trial.
+They argued that "newly-discovered evidence of State College attorney Andrew Shubin’s work with two separate civil clients gives new weight to defense claims that lawyers, counselors and police were actively coaching people into making allegations" against Sandusky.
+The motion was denied.

 Publications and interviews

 Sandusky co-wrote an autobiography titled Touched: The Jerry Sandusky Story (ISBN 9781582612706), which was published in 2001.
 His co-writer was Keith "Kip" Richeal.
 The book also includes a quote in a foreword from football coach Dick Vermeil about Sandusky: "He could very well be the Will Rogers of the coaching profession."